GBADsInformatics/AHLE-CaseStudy/Dash App/assets/GBADs_Documentation/_build/html/_sources/Analysis/decision_walkthrough_Ethiopia.md

 - Which diseases have the largest impact on animal health loss?
 - How is the impact of each disease changing over time?

+- What is the impact of disease on the national GDP?